Some people stand out.

 Such a comparison is unfair!

 I have taken part in the discussions where I have felt that the concepts are just too big for my head.
-In those cases, I’ve tried to concentrate on the bits that I know and act confidently.
-Feeling that you are not up to par is called “impostor syndrome.”
+In those cases, I’ve tried to concentrate on the bits I know and act confidently.
+Feeling that you are not up to par is the “impostor syndrome.”
 As time passes other participants reveal that they are actually on the same level as you are, you realize that almost everyone is a fraud and you fit in just right.

 Almost everybody has the impostor feeling on some level or another.